Farberware FMO07ABTBKA 0.7 Cu. Ft. Microwave review

 Aside from the cooking options you can defrost by time or by weight with this microwave.
 A keypad lock will keep the kids from accessing any of the features.

 This microwave is lackluster in terms of its warranty.
 There is just one year of coverage on all parts.
 That is not as impressive as the ones that guarantee at least their magnetrons for more time.
-Since this one represents less of an investment overall that is a little less troubling.
+Since this one represents less of an investment overall, that is a little less troubling.

 The FMO07ABTBKA has just 700 watts and that is the lowest of all the ones we tested.
 It really wasn't noticeable during our testing, or at least we couldn't directly connect a weaker performance to the lower wattage.
 Other microwaves of the same wattage had their own unique scores for everything and they outscored the units with more watts on some tasks.
 That’s not to say that you may desire a more powerful microwave during some cooking tasks.

 The Farberware FMO07ABTBKA ties for the smallest size and lowest wattage of all the microwaves we compared.
 It has a very small pricetag to match, and we found it to be competitive, even if not perfect, during our testing.
 It cooked our test food thoroughly and evenly for the most part.
-If you planned to use your microwave for preparing large quantities of food, this is not the best option, but it will heat up individual portions fine and for less than $70.
+If you plan to use your microwave for preparing large quantities of food, this is not the best option, but it will heat up individual portions fine and for less than $70.

 Angie Parkinson

-A contracted writer for TTR, Angie has been reviewing vacuum cleaners, countertop appliances and other home goods for more than eight years.
-Her spare time often goes to planning improvements for her quirky 103-year-old home or hiking in the gorgeous Utah mountains.
-In her past role, she was a newspaper journalist and she has a bachelor's degree in Technical Writing.
+As a former writer for Top Ten Reviews (TTR), Angie has spent over eight years testing small appliances, microwaves, and vacuum cleaners and reviewing other home goods.
+In her spare time, she focuses on planning improvements for her quirky 103-year-old home or exploring the stunning Utah mountains.
+Prior to this, she was a newspaper journalist and holds a bachelor's degree in Technical Writing.